pamgene/correlation_operator/README.md

 ##### Description

-This operator computes Pearson's correlation of two input sets of data per cell.
+This operator computes correlation between two contineous vaiables, or between a continuous variable and a categorical factor.

 ##### Usage